๐ŸŽฒStatistical Mechanics

 2. You're analyzing a chemical reaction in an open beaker at room temperature.
 Which thermodynamic potential determines spontaneity, and why would using Helmholtz free energy give you the wrong answer?

-3. Compare and contrast the Helmholtz free energy and the grand potential: what natural variables does each use, and how does this connect to whether particle number is fixed?
+3. Compare the Helmholtz free energy and the grand potential: what natural variables does each use, and how does this connect to whether particle number is fixed or fluctuating?

 4. If you're given a partition function ZZ, write the expressions for both internal energy UU and Helmholtz free energy FF.
 Why is FF often more useful in statistical mechanics calculations?

-5. An FRQ describes a gas in thermal equilibrium with a heat bath, confined to a rigid container, but able to exchange particles through a semipermeable membrane.
+5. A gas is in thermal equilibrium with a heat bath, confined to a rigid container, but able to exchange particles through a semipermeable membrane.
 Which potential should you minimize to find equilibrium, and what variables are held constant?